ahmedsaleh210/cached_map_marker/README.md

 ## Getting Started

-To use the Cached Custom Marker package in your Flutter project, follow these steps:
+To use the Cached Map Marker package in your Flutter project, follow these steps:

 ### Installation
 1. Add the following to your `pubspec.yaml` file: